sad-spirit/pg-wrapper/docs/queries.rst

         ->bindValue(2, false)
         ->execute();

-The second method is just
+The second way is just

 ``public function executeParams(array $params): Result``
     Executes the prepared query using (only) the given parameters.